-iVideo is Prodigy's entry into this space. iVideo is the only split-screen video camera application in Apple's App Store.
+iVideo is Prodigy's entry into this space. iVideo was the first split-screen video camera application in Apple's App Store.
 With almost no marketing effort, iVideo reached over 150,000 downloads in its first year as a free video camera app.
 It has a world-wide user base, and has reached the Top 100 list in the Photos and Video category of the Apple App Store in many countries.

 iVideo has been transformed by Prodigy from a video camera app into a full social video platform and was relaunched for iPhones and iPads in November, 2015.
 The release offered new social capabilities alongside its split screen interface and additional unique user interface designs for a compelling new video experience.
 An Apple TV companion app was also launched in December, 2015 along with an Apple Watch app launched at the same time.
-Android apps for iVideo are under construction.
-These platforms are expected to launch in 2016. iVideo will be marketed more aggressively in 2016 with a goal of quickly growing its user base before a revenue model is applied to monetize the business.
+In May 2016, Prodigy launched iVideo for Android. iVideo will be marketed more aggressively in 2016 with a goal of quickly growing its user base before a revenue model is applied to monetize the business.